berkeleyatmos/weatherstation/docs/guide.md

 Unfortunately, the station's IP address seems to change every few reboots when it is on Airbears2.
 This means we have to hook up the Pi to a monitor and check its IP manually: on the Pi, run `ifconfig` and look for the `inet` line under `wlan0` to get the IP.
 Then run `ssh pi@<ip_address>` on your own machine and you should be in (with the proper password).

+## WeatherWebsite
+We made a simple website to show weather data in real time for CalDay.
+The code used to log the data is in `weatherstation/save_to_sql.py`.
+It currently saves the data to Ankur Mahesh's OCF MySQL profile, and is processed by the website (code for that [here](https://github.com/berkeleyatmos/weatherwebsite)).
+You will need to add a `weatherstation/sql_password` and `weatherstation/ssh_password` file for the MySQL logging and SSH tunnelling to work.
+Contact Ankur if you lose those files, or host it on a new student's site (see [OCF's page](https://www.ocf.berkeley.edu/)).